Manuel-GG-89/serverless-cqrs-es-core/README.md

 This is just a prof of concept in EARLY... early state. and, yes.. for the time being, fully coupled to the AWS platform.

-nomta -1: Domain Driven Design...
+nota -1: Domain Driven Design...

 note 0: This project is intended only as a System Core.
 Could it be used for the core of a web application?
 Yes, but not in the same way you would usually expect.
 There is no mutation, no CRUD, i